 Under these new guidelines, a person is categorized as having high blood pressure if their systolic blood pressure (or the top number that measures the blood pressure when the heart beats) is 130 millimeters of mercury (mmHg) or higher and their diastolic blood pressure (or the bottom number that measures blood pressure between heart beats) is 80 mmHg or higher.

-But despite this recommendation, most adults in the U.S. consume more than 3,400 milligrams of sodium daily.
+But despite this recommendation, most adults in the U.S. consume

 The researchers came to their findings by analyzing the data of 4,680 men and women who were a part of the International Study on Macro/Micronutrients and Blood Pressure.